Advance Amount and Fees8.8/10

 As such, the company offers a broader range of small businesses services; not just associated with high-growth needs but also entities with serious financial struggles.
 It also speaks to Amerifactors level of sophistication with financial matters.

 Since 1991, Amerifactors reports providing funding for thousands of small businesses with total funding volume of over $5 billion as of 2015.
-Such loans have provided much needed net working capital to businesses in the Central Florida area and nationally.
+Such quick business loans have provided much needed net working capital to businesses in the Central Florida area and nationally.

 Their location near Walt Disney World and other tourist attractions has created a deeper level of expertise working with hospitality/service industries and food and beverage distributors.
 Not considered among common trucking factoring companies, Amerifactors nonetheless has funded many transportation names, as well as construction companies.